muzihuaner/Proxmox-VE-for-WHMCS/README.md

 ## 🎯 MODULE: System Requirements (PVE/WHMCS)

+### WHMCS must have >100 services!

 New Biz: Fresh Installations/Businesses using WHMCS need to take note of the Service ID < 100 case.

 **SID >100:** The WHMCS Service ID requirement is CRITICAL, as Proxmox reserves VMIDs <100 (system).

+_If you don't have enough services (of any status) in WHMCS (DB: tblhosting.id), create enough dummy/test entries to reach Service ID 101+._ **Else you're likely to see an error which explains this:** `HTTP/1.1 400 Parameter verification failed. (invalid format - value does not look like a valid VM ID)`

+To check, browse to your **latest** service in WHMCS, then check the URL - it will reveal the Service ID.
+If it is less than 100, subtract it from 100 to deduce how many "dummy services" you need to add in a dummy order.
+Once over 100, it fits the requirement & you're good!

+### General Requirements

 - (WHMCS) v8.x.x stable (HTTPS)
 - (WHMCS) **Service ID above 100**